 Low Impact Development (LID) technique.
 A stormwater management and land development strategy applied at the parcel and subdivision scale that emphasizes conservation and use of on-site natural features integrated with engineered, small-scale hydrologic controls to more closely mimic pre-development hydrologic functions.
-Additional information may be found in the City of Lake Stevens Surface Water Management Plan in addition to the 2012 Stormwater Management Manual for Western Washington, as Amended in December 2014 (Ecology Publication #14-10-055), as now or hereafter amended.
+Additional information may be found in the City of Lake Stevens Surface Water Management Plan in addition to the 2005 State Department of Ecology Storm Water Management Manual for Western Washington, as amended by Sections 1 through 6 of Appendix 1 of the NPDES Phase II Municipal Stormwater Permit, as now or hereafter amended.